The Complete Dark Web Monitoring Guide

 Your credentials could be for sale right now.
 You’d never know unless you’re actively looking.

 The dark web isn’t indexed by Google.
 Accessing it requires specialized tools like the Tor browser.
-Criminals love it because anonymity makes them nearly impossible to track.
+Criminals use it because anonymity makes them nearly impossible to track.

-Dark web monitoring services let security teams see what’s happening in these criminal sources.
-When your data appears, you can respond before attackers exploit it.
+Dark web monitoring services let security teams see what’s happening in these underground channels.
+When your credentials show up, you can respond before they get exploited.

 How Does Dark Web Monitoring Work?